AlmondHalo/cse15l-lab-reports/lab-report-2-week-3.md

 ***Bug 3 fix:***
 ![](Bug_1.2.jpg)

-Fix description: Before the changes (lines 22 - 26),
+Fix description: The changes made (lines 22 - 26) check to see whether the open-parenthesis follow directly after the close-bracket.
+This ignores instances where the hyperlink is not properly formated (i.e. the open-parenthesis are far after the close parenthesis).